soheilpaper/car-make-model-classifier-yolo3-python/README.md

 ## Introduction

 A Python example for using [Spectrico's car make and model classifier](http://spectrico.com/car-make-model-recognition.html).
-It consists of object detector for finding the cars, and a classifier to recognize the makes and models of the detected cars.
+It consists of an object detector for finding the cars, and a classifier to recognize the makes and models of the detected cars.
 The object detector is an implementation of YOLOv3 (OpenCV DNN backend).
 It doesn't use GPU and one frame takes 1s to process on Intel Core i5-7600 CPU.
 YOLOv3 weights were downloaded from [YOLO website](https://pjreddie.com/darknet/yolo/).
-The classifier is based on Mobilenet v2 (TensorFlow backend).
+The classifier is based on MobileNet (TensorFlow backend).
 It takes 35 milliseconds on Intel Core i5-7600 CPU for single classification.
 It can be accelerated more by running on GPU and using batching.
-The light version of the classifier is slightly less accuracy but is 4 times faster.
-It is optimized for speed and is recommended for edge devices.
-The demo doesn't include the classifier for car make and model recognition.
-It is a commercial product and is available for purchase at [http://spectrico.com/car-make-model-recognition.html](http://spectrico.com/car-make-model-recognition.html).
-A free version of the classifier with lower accuracy is available for download at [http://spectrico.com/spectrico-mmr-mobilenet-64x64-531A7126.zip](http://spectrico.com/spectrico-mmr-mobilenet-64x64-531A7126.zip).

 ---
 ## Object Detection and Classification in images